Michelle McLean: Life after Miss Universe

+In 2009 Michelle co-hosted the Miss World pageant held in South Africa.
+In 2018, McLean formed part of the selection committee of the Miss Universe 2018.
+She was part of the jury for Ms International World 2021.

-At the age of 13, Michelle McLean entered the world of international modelling, being crowned Miss Namibia in 1991 and reaching the all-time high as Miss Universe, crowned in Bangkok, Thailand, in 1992 - at the age of 19.
-Apart from modeling, Michelle McLean- Bailey has been a professional speaker for over 20 years, and has hosted numerous international events, like the Global Forum, the World Economic Forum, Soccer World Cup, the Louis Vuitton Regatta and Opera at the Pyramids.
+Apart from modeling, Michelle McLean-Bailey has been a professional speaker for over 20 years, and has hosted numerous international events, like the Global Forum, the World Economic Forum, Soccer World Cup, the Louis Vuitton Regatta and Opera at the Pyramids.

 Personal life

 Michelle married Neil Bierbaum in 1998.
 They had a son together, Luke McLean Bierbaum in 1999.
 They divorced in 2006.

 Michelle McLean and former Manchester United goalkeeper Gary Bailey married on 9 March 2013.

-Pageantry

-Miss World

-Before Miss Universe, McLean competed in Miss World 1991.
-In the preliminary competition she was tied in second place with a score of 51 along with Miss South Africa, behind the eventual winner, Venezuela's Ninibeth Leal; McLean eventually finished in the top 5.

-Miss Universe

-In the 1992 Miss Universe pageant she finished second in the preliminary with a score of 9.147, right behind Carolina Izsak of Venezuela, who won all three preliminary competitions.
-Nonetheless, McLean's warmth and love for children helped clinch the crown over Izsak, Paola Turbay of Colombia, and Madhushri Sapre of India.